GuySie/ha-meural/info.md

 - Supports all relevant media player services like previous/next artwork, change playlist, etc.
 - Gets the artist's name and the artwork's name, year, and thumbnail for display in UI
 - Looks great in the default Media Control card
-- Send any image (even non-artwork) to the Canvas device to be previewed, perfect for use in automations
+- Display non-artwork images on the Canvas device, perfect for use in automations
 - Not an Alexa user?
 Use Home Assistant to expose your Canvas to Google Assistant!
 - Supports both Canvas I and Canvas II devices